eddie-jimenez/NinjaOne/Ninja Watcher/README.md

 ### LaunchAgent fails to bootstrap (Error 5)

 Error 5 (`Input/output error`) on `launchctl bootstrap` means the log path in the plist is not writable by the user.
 Ensure `StandardOutPath` and `StandardErrorPath` in the LaunchAgent plist point to `/tmp/`, not `/var/log/`.

+### App won't close automatically (TeamViewer, VPN clients, remote access tools)

+Some apps use self-protection mechanisms that prevent NinjaOne from force-closing them.
+The watcher will show a "waiting" dialog telling the user to close the app manually.
+Once the user closes it, NinjaOne will retry the patch automatically and the flow will complete normally.

+This is expected behavior for apps like TeamViewer, Cisco AnyConnect, and similar system-level tools.
+Include this in user-facing communications:

+> *If you see "App needs to close before updating", please save your work and close the application manually.
+The update will resume automatically.*

 ### Manually stop/start the services